 Sexual harassment usually starts with subtle behavior — a comment, an invitation, a tentative touch.
 But as time goes by, harassers often get more bold.
-Sometimes they cross the line from unwanted advances or inappropriate touching to sexual assault.
+Sometimes they cross the line from unwanted advances or inappropriate touching in a San Francisco workspace to sexual assault.

 Sexual assault in a work setting is both a criminal offense and grounds for a civil lawsuit.
 Yet for many reasons, victims of workplace sexual assault often feel helpless to do anything about it.
 You can stand up for your rights.
 You can fight back.

 Contact The Armstrong Law Firm if you have been sexually assaulted by a supervisor or co-worker.
 We provide the support, guidance and the experienced representation to protect you.
 Serving the San Francisco Bay Area, attorney Kelly Armstrong has prevailed in sexual harassment cases against major California companies.
-Contact us today for a free consultation.
+Contact our San Francisco workplace sexual assault lawyer today for a free consultation.

 What Constitutes Sexual Assault?